Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water scarcity assessment

-Water scarcity assessment is a comprehensive process that analyses the availability of water resources in a given territory relative to the demand exerted by different sectors (agricultural, industrial, urban, and environmental).
-This analysis is crucial for identifying water-stress situations, planning sustainable management policies, and anticipating risks derived from climate change, demographic growth, and economic intensification.
+A water scarcity assessment is a structured process that analyses the availability of water resources in a given territory against the demand placed on them by different sectors (agriculture, industry, urban use and the environment).
+It is essential for identifying situations of water stress, planning sustainable management policies and anticipating risks linked to climate change, population growth and economic intensification.

-Today, international organisations such as the FAO, the World Resources Institute (WRI), and the European Environment Agency apply water scarcity assessment methodologies to inform decision-making at global, national, and local levels.
+International bodies such as the FAO, the World Resources Institute (WRI) and the European Environment Agency use water scarcity assessment methodologies to inform decisions at global, national and local level.

 Definition